-The staff, at present, consists of the Senior Office Manager and the Senior Secretary.
+The staff, at present, consists of the Office Manager.

 All members of the faculty have voting rights at department meetings, except in the case of meetings pertaining to personnel matters, which are restricted to tenure accruing and tenured faculty.
 In certain circumstances, the Chair may invite staff or student representatives to attend meetings.